joris89/joris89.github.io/_posts/2014-04-20-angular-factory-service.markdown

 <hr />

-And this is how you use this 3 Services in you Controller:
+And this is how you use this 3 services in you controller:
 {% highlight javaScript %}
 var myApp = angular.module('myApp');